 As for the other stuff strewn around my room – I make it work.
-They say that a messy space is a sign of creativity, which is probably where the whole relaxed shabby chic that the hipsters like so much came from.
+They say that a messy space is a sign of creativity, which is probably where the whole relaxed shabby chic came from.
 You know, the ripped jeans with crater-sized holes and cut-off t-shirts that look like they’ve seen better days.
 If I don’t have a designated spot for everything, I’ll have to devise clever ways to make them all fit at some point in time.
 Shopping addicts holler at me, please.

 The thing is, I know where everything is.
 I’ll know which jacket you’ve borrowed, where each of my gazillion brown eyeliner pencils are and which handbag you’ve been snooping through.
 It looks like a tsunami hit last night, but move one thing and I’ll be thrown off completely.
 And believe me, I HATE not knowing where something is when I need it most.

 So, I guess you could say that I have my own form of the thing called OCD that we so often joke about.
 Funny, isn’t it – that one person’s pristine is another’s chaos.
 I’ll leave you with this one, though.

 “If a cluttered desk is a sign of a cluttered mind, then what are we to think of an empty desk?”

 Tell me what you think in the comments below, I’d love to hear it!
 And no, I’m not showing you photos of my bedroom.